ben5459/HybridManufacturingPlatform/Lightweight XY Joints/Readme.md

 [^2]: Using titanium fasteners further reduces the weight to 208.265g.
 The difference between the stock model then becomes 2.064g, which is a 1.00% increase in weight.

-[^3]Disclaimer: The threads on the stock model are solid but the threads on the lightweight aluminum model are modeled.
+[^3]: Disclaimer: The threads on the stock model are solid but the threads on the lightweight aluminum model are modeled.
 This will introduce a small error into the calculation.